The Unit – kilogram, kg (manokaramu)

 Mass and its related quantities, such as pressure and density, are amongst the most commonly encountered quantities in our everyday lives.
 They are used in everything from supermarkets to international trades; and from manufacturing and transport to scientific research.

 The SI unit of mass is the kilogram (kg).
-Before 1889, the kilogram had been defined as the mass of a litre of water at 4 °C. The first General Conference on Weights and Measures (CGPM) in 1889 sanctioned the International Prototype Kilogram (IPK) to be used to define the kilogram.
-The IPK is a 90 % platinum and 10 % iridium highly-polished metallic cylinder with height 39 mm and diameter 39 mm.
-The IPK, along with its six official copies, are stored under specific conditions inside a vault at the Bureau International des Poids et Mesures (BIPM), which is located in Paris.
-This decision from the CGPM gave us the following definition of the kilogram, which still applies today:
+Before 1889, the kilogram had been defined as the mass of a litre of water at 4 °C. The first General Conference on Weights and Measures (CGPM) in 1889 sanctioned the use of a highly-polished cylinder of platinum-iridium – the International Prototype Kilogram (IPK) – to define the standard of mass.
+For more than a century, this physical artefact served as the world’s kilogram, and it, along with its six official copies, are stored under controlled conditions inside a vault at the Bureau International des Poids et Mesures (BIPM), Paris.

-Basing the definition of mass on Planck’s constant will not only make the kilogram more stable, but in principle, it will allow the kilogram to be realised in any corner of the earth, rather than relying on a physical artefact stored in Paris.
+Basing the definition of mass on Planck’s constant not only makes the kilogram more stable, but it allows the kilogram to be realised in any corner of the earth, rather than relying on a physical artefact stored in Paris.
+Although the definition of the kilogram has changed, all reliable mass measurements in New Zealand can still be referenced to MSL’s primary kilogram for the immediate future.

 We are leading experts in mass, pressure, density and volume measurements.
 We have the capabilities to perform high-accuracy calibration of reference weights and pressure measuring instruments, and carry out measurements of the density and volumes of solid objects and liquids.
 We do this by using state-of-the-art mass comparators and balances, pressure balances, deadweight testers, differential pressure generators, barometers, densitometers and hydrostatic weighing, supported by ongoing research in methods and analysis.
 We can also provide advice on the measurement of other mass-related quantities, such as flow, force, torque and hardness.